 DR. ADIA McCLELLAN WINFREY

 In 2009, Dr. Dia founded The H.Y.P.E.
-Communicator e-newsletter, which connects leaders in mental health, the arts, Hip Hop scholarship, and education.
-An emcee since childhood, Dr. Dia publicly emerged as a rap lyricist in March 2011 and is currently recording music for her debut project. .
+Communicator e-newsletter, connecting leaders in mental health, the arts, Hip Hop scholarship, and education.
+An emcee since childhood, Dr. Dia publicly emerged as a rap lyricist in March 2011.
+She launched her radio show, Sessions with Dr. Dia in March 2014 on Atlanta’s WAEC LOVE 860AM.

 Dr. Dia is the mother of four children, Donovan, Daymion, Ameerah, and Aidan.